Home » Blog » Shenandoah University Announces 2026 Global Citizenship Project Destinations

 Shenandoah students, faculty and staff pose with the Hong Kong flag.

 Shenandoah University’s 2026 Global Citizenship Project participants learned where they will spend spring break next March during the university’s 35th International Convocation on Nov.
-19. Those 50 individuals, split into five groups, will travel to Slovakia, Hong Kong, Saint Lucia, Cuba, and Kenya.
+19. Those 50 individuals, split into five groups, will travel to Slovakia, Hong Kong, Saint Lucia, Ghana, and Kenya.

 Shenandoah’s 2026 GCP participants, which include students, faculty and staff members, were selected in October but did not know which international destination they will travel to until the countries were revealed at International Convocation, which took place in Hazel-Pruitt Armory, home of the Hub for Innovators, Veterans and Entrepreneurs (HIVE).
 The individuals who will travel to each of the five destinations are listed below.